 The level of assurance needed for information is established through undertaking a suitable risk assessment process.

-The RP SHOULD use recommended data format standards for collection and storage of information.
+The RP SHOULD use recommended data format standards for the collection and storage of information.

 The RP MUST establish the level of information assurance (IA) required for each piece of information collected.

 Additional information — The outcome of the risk assessment can be used to determine the level of assurance.

 The RP selects suitable evidence, that matches the level of information assurance (IA) required for verifying each piece of information.